The Good Fight: Development

 On April 23, 2019, the series was renewed for a fourth season which premiered on April 9, 2020.
 Only 7 of the scheduled 10 episodes were fully completed before production came to a halt due to the COVID-19 pandemic.
 On May 14, 2020, CBS All Access renewed the series for a fifth season.
 In May 2021, it was announced that the fifth season was scheduled to premiere on June 24, 2021, on Paramount+.
 On July 20, 2021, Paramount+ renewed the series for a sixth and final season which premiered on September 8, 2022.

-Beginning with the season 2 finale, and more prominently in season 3, episodes have increasingly featured animated music video segments written by Jonathan Coulton and produced by Head Gear Animation, that discuss subjects relevant to an episode.
+Beginning with the season 2 finale, and more prominently in season 3, episodes have increasingly featured animated music video segments written by Jonathan Coulton and produced by Head Gear Animation in Toronto, Canada, that discuss subjects relevant to an episode.
 Coulton had been involved in the Kings' previous series BrainDead, which featured musical recaps performed by the singer.
 The segments have drawn comparisons to the series Schoolhouse Rock!, albeit discussing topics such as the impeachment process, non-disclosure agreements, and Russian trolls.
 Coulton remarked he shared the Kings' "sensibility of really liking to mess with the form itself and poke through the fourth wall a little bit", and has received a relative amount of creative freedom in regards to the content of these interludes.
 However, CBS requested the removal of a segment from a season 3 episode that discussed censorship in China.
 The network agreed to allow the inclusion of a placard informing viewers of the removed content.